ipsilon/eof/spec/eof.md

     - ends initcode frame execution and returns control to `EOFCREATE` caller frame (unless called in the topmost frame of a creation transaction).
     - `deploy_container_index` and `aux_data` are used to construct deployed contract (see above)
     - instruction exceptionally aborts if after the appending, data section size would overflow the maximum data section size or underflow (i.e. be less than data section size declared in the header)
-    - instruction exceptionally aborts if invoked not in "initcode-mode"
+    - instruction is not allowed in regular runtime code (see validation rules)
 - `DATALOAD (0xd0)` instruction
     - deduct 4 gas
     - pop one value, `offset`, from the stack